 2. Scouse is also a type of lamb or beef stew popular in the Liverpool region and (in variations) in countries around the North Sea.
 Think lapskaus in Norway, lapskojs in Sweden, skipperlabskovs in Denmark, and Labskaus in northern Germany.

 3. He dreamed about becoming a professional football player when he was younger.
 He still occassionally plays with his team FC Beaujolais or for charity.
-Our #ManOfTheMatch!
+He’s our #ManOfTheMatch!

 4. The “love of his life” is his favourite football team, Everton. #COYB